The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: The Compass-Gait Walker

 The model consists of a stance leg (with angle $\theta_\text{st}$ relative to vertical) that remains on the ground without sliding and a swing leg~(with angle $\theta_\text{sw}$ relative to vertical) that is allowed to swing freely.
 During forward motion, the swing leg strikes the ground ahead of the stance leg, followed by an instantaneous switch between the swing and stance legs.
 Hence, the swing leg becomes the stance leg and vice versa.
-Both legs have a length~$a+b=l_\mr{o}$ with point mass~$m_\mr{l}$ and are connected at the hip.
+Both legs have a length~$a+b=l_\mr{o}$ with a point mass~$m_\mr{l}$ located at a distance $a$ below the common hip joint.
 The point mass~$m_\mr{h}$ at the hip constitutes the main body of the biped.
 A single motor~($n_\mr{u}=1$) is located at the hip to provide input torques~$u$ that act between the two legs.
 The robot's specific proportions are provided in Figure~\ref{fig:cgw}, where we normalized its parameters by total mass~$m$, gravity~$g$, and leg length~$l_\mr{o}$.
-Specifically, the normalized time is defined as $t_\mr{o}=\sqrt{l_\mr{o}/g}$.
-Given its state~$\vec{x}=[\vec{q}~\dot{\vec{q}}]\T$ with configuration~$\vec{q}=[\theta_\mr{sw}~\theta_\mr{st}]\T$, its continuous dynamics~$\vec{f}(\vec{x})$ and discrete dynamics~$\vec{g}(\vec{x})$ are reported in Appendix~\ref{sec:cgw}.
-Due to this choice of minimal coordinates, these dynamics are independent of the slope~$\gamma$.
+Specifically, normalized time is defined as $t_\mr{o}=\sqrt{l_\mr{o}/g}$.
+Its state is~$\vec{x}=[\vec{q}~\dot{\vec{q}}]\T$ with configuration~$\vec{q}=[\theta_\mr{sw}~\theta_\mr{st}]\T$.
+The continuous dynamics~$\vec{f}(\vec{x},u)$ and discrete dynamics~$\vec{g}(\vec{x})$ are reported in Appendix~\ref{sec:cgw}.
+Due to this choice of minimal coordinates, the dynamics are independent of the slope~$\gamma$.
 However, the slope affects the final event of both legs touching the ground: